Breathing Exercise to Increase VO2max and Improve Cardio Endurance Naturally

 Hence, the less we breathe (down to 2 l per minute for minute ventilation), the better oxygenation of the human body.

-Since CO2 is the main factor in breathing control and it also participates in regulation of dozens of chemical reactions, including synthesis of proteins, lipids, hormones, and immune cells, humans cannot change their unconscious breathing pattern at once.
+Since CO2 is the main factor in breathing control and it also participates in the regulation of dozens of chemical reactions, including synthesis of proteins, lipids, hormones, and immune cells, humans cannot change their unconscious breathing pattern at once.
 The changes are gradual and usually take, even for healthy people, at least weeks or months.

 Obviously, VO2max values are sensitive to the unconscious breathing pattern and body oxygenation at rest.
 By breathing slightly less (with air hunger) and improving body O2 reserves at rest, we can enhance endurance and increase VO2max within 10-15 minutes just before exercising.
 This will change breathing during exercise too.
 It will become easier or lighter (as in super-fit athletes).
 Hence, better sport performance and fitness.

-How to increase VO2max with a breathing exercise
+Instructions: How to increase VO2max with a breathing exercise

 straight spine (or no slouching) for diaphragmatic breathing, in cool

 usual breathing for about 20-30 s.
-Then instead of taking large
+Then, instead of taking large

 inhalations, take a slightly smaller breath, using your stomach only,